-We compete against other retail and vertical licensees across the various state markets that we operate in.
-In certain markets, such as California, many of our competitors are small local dispensaries; however, we expect to compete against both large Multi-State Operators ("MSO"), as well as Canadian licensed producers, if and when cannabis is federally legal in the U.S. A "Multi-State Operator" is a colloquial term used to describe a company that engages in the cultivation, production and/or sale of cannabis and cannabis products in more than one state in accordance with applicable state and local laws, rules and regulations.
+We compete against other retail and vertical licensees across the various state markets in which we operate.
+Currently our market includes small local dispensaries and large MSOs.
+If and when cannabis is federally legal in the U.S., we expect to compete against both large MSO's, as well as Canadian licensed producers.
 In addition, we expect to compete against both third party and direct delivery services.
 We seek to address our competitive risk in these markets by picking strategic locations, with defensible buffers naturally built in through local regulations and local dispensaries laws.